-Press to turn the system on or off.
-The indicator light on the button turns on when cruise control is turned on and goes off when cruise is turned off
+Press to turn cruise control on or off.
+The white indicator comes on in the instrument cluster when cruise control is turned on.

-+RES: Press briefly to make the vehicle resume to a previously set speed, or press and hold to accelerate.
++RES: If there is a set speed in memory, press briefly to resume to a previously set speed, or press and hold to accelerate.
 If cruise control is already active, use to increase vehicle speed.